faultroll/fgobject/README.md

 - inherit
 - polymorph

-gobject seems be attractive by java oop, not c++ oop.
+gobject seems be inspired by java oop, not c++ oop.
 It treats class and interface differently.

 ``` c
 /* --- structures --- */